unagex/kondense/README.md

 ## Requirements

 ### On Kubernetes
-1. The Kubernetes cluster must run on Linux
+1. The Kubernetes cluster must run on Linux.
-2. Kubernetes version >= 1.27
+2. Kubernetes version >= 1.27.
+3. Containerd version >= 1.6.9.
-3. Kubernetes should have the feature gate `InPlacePodVerticalScaling` enabled
+4. Kubernetes should have the feature gate `InPlacePodVerticalScaling` enabled.

 ### On Containers
-1. Containers should have the binary `cat`
+1. Containers should have the binary `cat`.
 2. Containers should include the linux kernel version >= 4.20.
 Ensure the file `/sys/fs/cgroup/memory.pressure` exists in the container to verify it.

 ## Getting Started

-1. Let's say we have a pod running nginx that we want to Kondense:
+1. Let's say we have a pod running `nginx` that we want to Kondense:
 ```yaml
 apiVersion: v1
 kind: Pod